- Manuscript Submission Requirements Checklist

-At ACS Publications, we know it is important for you to be able to share your published work with colleagues in the global community of scientists.
-As sharing on sites known as scholarly collaboration networks (SCNs) is becoming increasingly prevalent in today’s scholarly research ecosystem, we would like to remind you of the many ways in which you can share your published work, including:
+At ACS Publications, we know it is important for you to be able to share your peer reviewed, published work with colleagues in the global community of scientists.
+As sharing on sites known as scholarly collaboration networks (SCNs) is becoming increasingly prevalent in today’s scholarly research ecosystem, we would like to remind you of the many ways in which you, a valued ACS author, can share your published work.

 When your article is published in an ACS journal or partner journal, corresponding authors are provided with a link that offers up to 50 free digital prints of the final published work.
 This link is valid for the first 12 months following online publication, and can be shared via email or an author’s website.
 After one year, the access restrictions to your article will be lifted, and you can share the Articles on Request URL on social media and other channels.
 To access all your Articles on Request links, log in to your ACS Publishing Center account and visit the “My Published Manuscripts” page.

 We’ve developed ACS’ publishing and editorial policies in consultation with the research communities that we serve, including authors and librarians.
 Browse our policies below to learn more.

 ACS editors have provided Ethical Guidelines for persons engaged in the publication of chemical research—specifically, for editors, authors, and reviewers.
 Each journal also has a specific policy on prior publication.